floriankraemer/floriankraemer.github.io/_posts/2025-07-07-Most-RESTful-APIs-are-not-really-RESTful.markdown

 ## Why aren't most APIs truly RESTful?

-The widespread adoption of a simpler, RPC-like style over HTTP can probably attributed to practical trade-offs in tooling and developer experience: The ecosystem around specifications like OpenAPI grew rapidly, offering immediate, benefits that proved irresistible to development teams.
+The widespread adoption of a simpler, RPC-like style over HTTP can probably be attributed to practical trade-offs in tooling and developer experience: The ecosystem around specifications like OpenAPI grew rapidly, offering immediate, benefits that proved irresistible to development teams.
 These tools provided powerful features like automatic client/server code generation, interactive documentation, and request validation out-of-the-box.
 For a team under pressure to deliver, the clear, static contract provided by an OpenAPI definition was and still is probably often seen as "good enough," making the long-term architectural benefits of HATEOAS, like evolvability, seem abstract and less urgent.

 Furthermore, the initial cognitive overhead of building a truly hypermedia-driven client was perceived as a significant barrier.
 It felt easier for a developer to read documentation and hardcode a URI template like `/users/{id}/orders` than to write a client that could dynamically parse a `_links` section and discover the "orders" URI at runtime.